|

 this job,

-but is a good idea, as is replacing your car's oil filter with an oil
+good idea, as is replacing your car's oil filter with an oil

 change.